arvindcr4/indiatrader/README.md

 4. Backtest strategy: `python -m indiatrader.backtesting.run`
 5. Deploy for live trading: `python -m indiatrader.deployment.serve`

+## Adam Mancini Style Strategy for Nifty

+The package now includes an implementation of a trading strategy that mimics the intraday levels frequently shared by **Adam Mancini**.
+It computes daily pivot, support and resistance levels from the prior session and looks for breakouts of the opening range in the direction of the prevailing bias.
+The class `AdamManciniNiftyStrategy` can be imported from `indiatrader.strategies` and used to generate ``long_signal`` and ``short_signal`` columns on minute level data for the Nifty index.

 ## Project Roadmap

 - [x] Project structure setup